Bangalore at a Glance

 - application fees

 Visa fees include consular fees and, sometimes, a referral fee, which both vary according to visa type and duration of stay.
-Different types of visas require additional documentation (see below).
+Different types of visas require additional documentation.

-The following two visa categories are the most common among expats, simultaneously serving as work permits:
+The following two visa categories, which double as work permits, are the most common among expats:

-- Employment Visa: You need a job with an Indian company, or you must be on a work assignment from your current employer.
-It should be a position for highly qualified staff with an annual salary of more than 25,000 USD.
-This visa is valid for an initial period of two years, but it can be renewed in Bangalore.
+- Employment Visas: you need to be employed by an Indian company, or you must be on a work assignment from your current employer.
+You should hold a position for highly skilled staff with an annual salary of more than 25,000 USD.
+This visa is valid for an initial period of one year, but it can be renewed in Bangalore at the FRRO.
 Necessary documents include proof of employment (i.e. a signed work contract) and of the applicant’s ability to carry out the job (e.g. academic and professional qualifications).
+For those working for NGOs a letter from their organization stating the nature of their work is required.

-- Business Visa: This is for entrepreneurs or investors wishing to set up a business in Bangalore, to establish ties with an Indian company, or to purchase/sell industrial products.
+- Business Visas: this is for entrepreneurs or investors wishing to set up a business in Bangalore, to establish ties with an Indian company, or to purchase/sell industrial products.
 It requires a written statement from the client or contracting body, detailing the nature of the business and the length of the stay, as well as a letter of invitation from an Indian company (if applicable).
-A Business Visa cannot be converted into an Employment Visa in India.
-Applicants must return to their respective home country first and go through the application process again.
+The maximum length of your stay on this visa is six months from the date of entry, but the visa does endorse multiple entries during this period.
+A business visa cannot be converted into an employment visa in India.
+To do this, applicants must return to their respective home country first and go through the application process again.

-- Entry Visa: Family members and dependents of expats can apply for an Entry Visa.
+- Entry Visas: family members and dependents of expats holding either an employment visa or a research visa can apply for an entry visa.
 This does not automatically grant them the right to work.
-However, expat spouses can look for work in India and briefly return to their home country to apply for an Employment Visa.
-As an expat spouse, you need to present your marriage certificate, a letter from your partner, as well as a copy of their work contract and their Employment Visa.
+However, expat spouses can look for work in India and briefly return to their home country to apply for an employment visa.
+The entry visa is valid for as long as that of the principal visa holder.
+As an expat spouse, you need to present your marriage certificate, a letter from your partner, as well as a copy of their work contract, and their employment visa.

-- Journalist Visa: Journalists traveling to India, irrespective of the purpose of their stay, need a Journalist Visa.
+- Journalist Visas: journalists traveling to India, irrespective of the purpose of their stay, need a journalist visa.
 If they want to work as journalists in India, they must register for accreditation with the Press Information Bureau of the Government of India to obtain a PIB card.
 Additional documentation is required.
 In most cases, this is a letter from the employer stating the purpose of travel.
 If no media-related work is carried out in India, this must be documented in a written statement.
-A Journalist Visa is valid for up to three months.
+A journalist visa is valid for up to three months.

-- Research Visa: Research professors or scholars may apply for a three-year Research Visa if they have the original letter of admission from their university.
+- Research Visas: research professors or scholars may apply for a research visa if they have the original letter of admission from their university.
 A research proposal and proof of financial funds must also be submitted.
+The research visa is valid for a maximum of three years or for the duration of the established research period, and commences four weeks after having been issued.

-- Project Visa: This is only for expats who want to work on a project in the power or steel industries.
+- Project Visas: this is only for expats who want to work on a project in the power or steel industries.